"Words belong to everyone, but each person has a way of using them that is unlike any other"

 Michèle Montrelay.

-I've provided Psychodynamic therapy to a wide and interesting variety of people, from many different backgrounds and cultures.
-I have an interest in how loss (in its many different forms: death, ending of relationships, loss of self) can take root internally as psychological states, such as melancholy, which can affect your capacity to have close relationships with others.
+As well as supporting people with conditions such as depression, anxiety, neurodivergence, sexuality, identity, relational difficulties etc, I also have an interest in helping people to understand how loss (in its many different forms: abandonment, death, ending of relationships, loss of self) can take root internally as crippling psychological states that can affect your capacity to have close relationships with others.

 I have a special interest in linguistics; how we communicate with others and with ourselves can fundamentally impact the nature of our personal and professional relationships; how we feel about ourselves and see the world is filtered through the language we use.
 I'm currently studying for a BA Honours in French and English Language.

-• Postgraduate Diploma in Counselling & Psychodynamic Therapy (University of Edinburgh)
+Postgraduate Diploma in Counselling & Psychodynamic Therapy (University of Edinburgh)

-• Postgraduate Certificate in Counselling & Psychodynamic Therapy (University of Edinburgh)
+Postgraduate Certificate in Counselling & Psychodynamic Therapy (University of Edinburgh)

-• Certificate in Clinical Supervision (Northern Guild, Newcastle).
+Certificate in Clinical Supervision (Northern Guild, Newcastle).

 I'm a Registered member of the British Association of Counselling and Psychotherapy (BACP).